 Dataset: JunctionSeq requires aligned RNA-Seq data.
 Data can be paired-end or single-end, unstranded or stranded.
-For paired-end data it is strongly recommended (but not explicitly required) that the SAM/BAM files be sorted either by name or position (it does not matter which).
+For paired-end data it is strongly recommended (but not explicitly required) that the

 1Which can be acquired from the Ensembl website